Coldparasite/Thaetis/Session Notes/Session 12.md

 the party has a fireball candle that has 1 charge left Evan has a vial of ooze
 Jack has 1 vial of ooze
+Blunderbuss has a small charcol sketch of the text on the end of the tomb